Frank Beck (sex offender): System of abuse

 Beck is said to have used his own brand of 'regression therapy' as a cover for sexually abusing children in his care – supposedly a method of digging down to the roots of children's emotional problems, by returning them to a state of infancy.
 Children were dressed in pyjamas and given bottles and dummies; some of the younger children were dressed in nappies.
 At meal times, staff would sometimes cut up the food on the plates of residents, as if feeding infants; children would be given toys designed for much younger children and sometimes bathed by staff members and Beck encouraged a culture of cuddling and bodily contact.

 Beck also believed that emotions should not be 'bottled up' and it is said that children were deliberately provoked into temper tantrums, thereby creating opportunities to exercise violent physical restraint.
 Residential Social Workers were often hand-picked by Beck and were required to support his methods and philosophy without question.
-Several of his staff were also paedophiles and sadists, including Colin Fiddaman, who was to kill himself in Amsterdam, whilst on the run, in 1991.
+Several of his staff were also paedophiles and sadists, including Colin Fiddaman, who in 1991 killed himself in Amsterdam while on the run.
 Beck is also said to have physically and sexually abused male members of staff, sustaining 'a regime of terror' for thirteen years.